keejelo/EasyDialogBox/README.md

 <br />

 ## About
-I started this when I needed a multipurpose dialogbox for my own projects.<br />
+I started this when I needed a multipurpose dialogbox for my own projects, if anyone else finds this useful that's great.<br />
-Although dialogboxes has got a bad rep. in the web-world, I still think they have their use when used correctly and in the right settings.<br />
+Although dialogboxes has got a bad rep. in the web-world, I still think they have their use when used correctly and in the right settings.
-If anyone else finds this useful that's great.

 <br />
 <br />